Digital Pedagogy

 General Information

-- Explain how a tool has potential to create new or enhanced learning opportunities beyond what is currently available on campus [see Instructional Software and Tools for Faculty]
+- Explain how the requested item has potential to create new or enhanced learning opportunities beyond what is currently available on campus (see Instructional Software and Tools for Faculty)

 - Define objectives that can be realistically completed during the grant period

-- Align the use of the tool with inclusive pedagogy (IP) practices
+- Align the use of the item with inclusive pedagogy (IP) practices

-- Demonstrate the potential to impact more than one course or group of students
+- Demonstrate the potential to benefit more than one course or group of students

-Computing hardware is outside the scope of these grants.
-DP grants do not directly provide integration with existing enterprise systems (e.g. Blackboard, Box, Office 365).
-If this is essential for your proposal, please consult with Information Services before submitting your application.
+DP grants do not directly provide integration with existing enterprise systems (e.g., Blackboard, Box, Office 365).
+If these integrations are essential for your proposal, please consult with Information Services (helpdesk@richmond.edu) before submitting your application.

 -